 - Lysosomal Disease Network: “The combined and integrated efforts of the Lysosomal Disease Network focus limited resources toward creating a network of centers with expertise in these diseases in order to solve major challenges in diagnosis, disease management, and therapy.”

 - NORD – National Organization for Rare Disorders: “NORD’s voice is strongest when we all work together!
 We rely on patients to educate their representatives and to advocate in their local communities.”

 Help us make a difference for MPS and ML

-There are no cures for MPS and ML, and only four syndrome types have treatments.
+There are no cures for MPS and ML, and only five syndrome types have treatments.
 Join our network of advocates in being a voice for MPS.
-We’ll send you updates on legislation affecting rare diseases, and you can join our monthly advocacy call to hear what’s on the horizon and what we’re working on currently.
+We’ll send you updates on legislation affecting rare diseases, and you can participate in our monthly advocacy call to hear what’s on the horizon and how you can help.